The name Rephaim in the Bible

 Etymology of the name Rephaim

-And while we're opposing scholarly convention, let's also point out the verb רפא (rapa') that means to heal.
+And while we're opposing scholarly convention, let's also point out the verb רפא (rapa'), meaning to heal.
 This verb is often used in the Bible to connote forgiveness and spiritual healing.
 See Isaiah 53:5, for instance.

 It's difficult to establish how a Hebrew audience would have understood the name Rephaim.
 It's identical to the word denoting ghosts but it also looks like it has to do with the verb that means to heal.
-The Rephaim are the Faded Ones but also the Remedies.
+The Rephaim are the Faded Ones but also the Remedied, or That What We've Been Healed From.
+The name Zamzummim appears to mean something similar: The Dealt With.